 Spa may splash water; it's a good idea to protect the floor with a towel or mat.

 Somewhat noisy.
-May be too small for some consumers with larger feet.
+May be too small for some users with larger feet.

 For some individuals, foot care is the peak of luxury.
 A foot massage is at once relaxing and invigorating.
 For everyone else, you just haven't had the right experience yet.
 A foot spa will make you a believer.
 But you can't just purchase any old model: to experience the best, you need the best.